 Phumelela defines risk as those material issues that have the potential to impact on shareholder value, regardless of whether their origin is financial, operational, environmental, social or to do with governance.

 A risk register is maintained identifying significant risks and defining appropriate risk strategies to mitigate those risks that could impact significantly on the business.

-Social and Ethics Committee - Responsible for ensuring that the company is, and remains, a socially responsible corporate citizen.
+Role: The Social and Ethics Committee is responsible for ensuring that the Company is, and remains, a socially responsible corporate citizen.
 The committee supplements, supports, advises and provides guidance on the effectiveness or otherwise of management’s efforts in respect of sustainable development and social and ethics related matters.
 The committee is chaired by an independent non-executive director.
 Having considered the recommendations of King IV as it relates to the composition of the committee, the Board undertook to appoint Dr E Nkosi as member of the committee.
 For the year under review the committee is satisfied that it has met its responsibilities in accordance with the approved terms of reference.
 Discharge of responsibilities

-- * Reviewed the environmental management including the status of occupational health and public safety
+- * Reviewed the environmental management including the status of occupational health and public safety;

 DONATIONS TO POLITICAL PARTIES

 The Phumelela policy states that all donations must be approved by the Board.

 Phumelela aims to maintain the highest ethical standards and ensures that our business practices are conducted in a manner which is honest and fair and that they are, in all

 reasonable circumstances, above reproach.
 The Board and all employees are required to sign Phumelela’s Code of